-You will see stunning coastal scenery, beautiful Hamelin Bay (stingrays), majestic Boranup Karri Forest and a cave.
+You will see stunning coastal scenery, beautiful Hamelin Bay (stingrays -weather permitting), majestic Boranup Karri Forest and a cave.
 Visit 2-3 boutique wineries for free tastings as well as free tastings at chocolate, coffee, olive, jam & nougat factories and many other attractions including breweries and distilleries, depending on time and inclination.
-This is an all day tour and includes a delicious lunch with a glass of wine or beer in a beautiful forest setting.
+This is an all day tour and includes a delicious lunch with a glass of wine or beer in a beautiful setting.
 Complimentary bottled water and refreshments will be presented during the tour.

 More detail on the tour is given below: